 But who?!
-I looked at my husband, then my mother, both who both made no acknowledgment of the audible assault that had just taken place.
+I looked at my husband, then my mother, both of who made no acknowledgment of the audible assault that had just taken place.
 No blushing, no guilty glances – worst of all, no apology.
 Who would do such a thing in the room where I would deliver my first child?

 Per my hypnobirthing instruction, it was supposed to be a sanctuary.

 I hadn’t requested dimmed lights, Enya or oil diffusers – but I still had basic hygienic standards.
 I closed my eyes momentarily when the noise shook through room 506 again with not so much as a batted eyelash from either of my support people.

 “COME ON!”
 I exclaimed.
 “No one is going to fess up here?!”